 Summary of management's policy Audit Comments Assessment Land and Buildings - Other Other land and buildings comprises specialised assets such as schools and libraries, which are required to be valued at depreciated replacement cost (DRC) at year end, reflecting the cost of a modern equivalent asset necessary to deliver the same service provision.
 The remainder of other land and buildings are not specialised in nature and are required to be valued at existing use in value (EUV) at year end.
 The Council has engaged its in-house valuer to complete the valuation of properties as at 31 March 2020 on a five yearly cyclical basis.
 Management has considered the year end value of non-valued properties and the potential valuation change in the assets revalued at 31 March 2020 to determine whether there has been a material change in the total value of these properties.
 Management's assessment of assets not revalued has identified no material change to the properties value.
-Our work in this area was significantly delayed again this year as we awaited key information to conclude our work.
-This included a valuation report, evidence to support valuations and responses to our queries.
-We escalated this to the Chief Executive and the responsible director and this was subsequently received.
-This is an area of concern for us and we consider that this reflects poorly on the governance of the Council.
+Our work in this area was again significantly delayed.
+As a result of significant problems in the valuation of property in the last two years in particular . the Council outsourced this valuation work in 2021/22.
+Unfortunately due to staffing problems at the new external valuer, the Council did not receive a draft valuation report until 16 September 2022 (the final report arrived later still) which meant the Council could not issue draft accounts until 18 October 2022.
+This meant the Council missed the statutory deadline of 30 July.
+Subsequently there were significant delays in obtaining evidence from the valuers to support a sample of the valuations and some of this is still outstanding.
+This remains an area of concern for us and we consider that this reflects poorly on the governance of the Council.
 Urgent action is needed to resolve this issue and to strengthen controls in this area for future years.
-When the information was received we found material errors in the valuations.
-The building cost indices used for 2020/21 and prior years were incorrect leading to a change in valuation in the accounts of £90.8m as at 31 March 2021.
+Audit work is therefore currently incomplete.
+The Council currently hold £37.9m of fully depreciated assets (at 1/4/2021) on the balance sheet.
+An additional £5m were fully depreciated in year.
 Red